-1 Introduction
+1: Introduction

-- 1.1 This Supervisory Statement (SS) sets out the PRA's expectations of firms in accordance with the requirements under the Prudent Person Principle (PPP) under the Solvency II Directive regarding: - (a) their development and maintenance of an investment strategy; - (b) their management of risks arising from investments and their internal governance within the investment function; and - (c) their investment in assets not admitted to trading on a regulated market (hereafter 'non-traded assets')1 and intragroup loans and participations. - 1.2 This SS is addressed to all UK Solvency II firms, including in the context of provisions relating to Solvency II groups, mutuals, third-country branches, the Society of Lloyd's and its managing agents (collectively called 'firms' in this SS). - 1.3 The PRA notes that the PPP sets objective standards for prudent investment.2 These include standards in relation to portfolio diversification,3 the use of financial derivatives,4 exposure to nonregulated markets5 and risk concentration,6 asset-liability matching,7 and the security, quality and profitability of the whole investment portfolio.8 Compliance with these standards must be assessed on an objective basis, from the standpoint of the hypothetical prudent person in similar circumstances (taking into account all relevant factors case-by-case), rather than a firm's subjective view about the prudence of its investment standards.
+1.1 This Supervisory Statement (SS) sets out the PRA's expectations of firms in accordance with the requirements under the Prudent Person Principle (PPP) under the Investments Part of the PRA Rulebook regarding:

+- their development and maintenance of an investment strategy; - their management of risks arising from investments and their internal governance within the investment function; and - their investment in assets not admitted to trading on a regulated market (hereafter 'non-traded assets')1 and intragroup loans and participations.

+1.2 This SS is addressed to all UK Solvency II firms, including in the context of provisions relating to Solvency II groups, mutuals, third-country branches, the Society of Lloyd's and its managing agents (collectively called 'firms' in this SS).

+1.3 The PRA notes that the PPP sets objective standards for prudent investment.2 These include standards in relation to portfolio diversification,3 the use of financial derivatives,4 exposure to non-regulated markets5 and risk concentration,6 asset-liability matching,7 and the security, quality and profitability of the whole investment portfolio.8 Compliance with these standards must be assessed on an objective basis, from the standpoint of the hypothetical prudent person in similar circumstances (taking into account all relevant factors case-by-case), rather than a firm's subjective view about the prudence of its investment standards.
 This does not mean that a firm's own views about the prudence of its investments are irrelevant or would be disregarded.
 Indeed, firms are required to make their own judgments about the prudence of the way they manage their business for the purposes of the risk management requirements in Solvency II.
-Nor does this imply that the same investment policy or the same investment limits ought to apply to different firms with different business strategies and risk profiles. - 1.4 Compliance with the PPP must be considered on a case-by-case basis, as what is prudent for one firm, based on its particular business strategy and risk profile, may not be prudent for a different firm.
-When applied to a particular firm's circumstances, the PPP's standards are likely to allow for a range of reasonable investment strategies.
-In line with the PRA's supervisory approach to insurance regulation, the PRA will exercise its independent judgement, and where it concludes that a firm is not meeting the PPP's standards it will expect the firm's senior managers responsible for investment to take action. - 1.5 The SS should be read in conjunction with the following: - The Investments, Conditions Governing Business and Valuation Parts of the PRA Rulebook;
+Nor does this imply that the same investment policy or the same investment limits ought to apply to different firms with different business strategies and risk profiles.

+1.4 Compliance with the PPP must be considered on a case-by-case basis, as what is prudent for one firm, based on its particular business strategy and risk profile, may not be